VasilisIoannou/NTUA/README.md

         Automated workflows: Triggers and stored procedures for seamless operations.

  - Data Generation:
-        *Dummy Data was generated with the help of LLMs*
+        *Dummy Data was generated with the help of LLMs and Python Scripts*

   Core Modules:
         Events: Track the Stages, Performances, Bands and Staff of the Event